 - 7. Where you declare relevant unspent convictions, the University may require further information to assess any risk you pose to the University community.
 All offers are conditional upon the University being satisfied with the information provided.
 Where the University is not satisfied and therefore considers you unsuitable to join the University community based on the risk you may pose, the University will withdraw the offer/terminate the contract with you.
 Alternatively, the University may allow you to enrol subject to your acceptance of and compliance with specified conditions, such as you being unable to live in University accommodation.
 This Clause does not apply to students studying on courses subject to PSRB requirements who are already required to obtain an Enhanced Disclosure and Barring Service Check. - 8.
 Applicants are free to voluntarily disclose relevant unspent convictions in advance of offer stage if they wish.
 To do so, they should contact the Criminal Convictions Officer at criminalconvictions@bcu.ac.uk.
-Any disclosure will be processed by the University in accordance with its Data Protection Policy, the privacy notice for Enquirers, applicant and students and data protection and/or other relevant legislation in force at the time. - 9.
-All academic conditions of offer for Undergraduate courses must be satisfied (by providing evidence of the relevant qualifications to the University) by no later than 31 August 2023 otherwise the offer of a place will no longer stand.
-The University has discretion to extend this deadline but where the deadline is extended post 31 August 2023, the University can withdraw the offer at any time without prior notice (normally because the course has become full).
+Any disclosure will be processed by the University in accordance with its Data Protection Policy, the privacy notice for Enquirers, applicants and legislation in force at the time. - 9.
+All academic conditions of offer for Undergraduate courses must be satisfied (by providing evidence of the relevant qualifications to the University) by no later than 31 August 2024 otherwise the offer of a place will no longer stand.
+The University has discretion to extend this deadline but where the deadline is extended post 31 August 2024, the University can withdraw the offer at any time without prior notice (normally because the course has become full).
 The deadline for International students is the start date of the course unless otherwise confirmed.
-Academic conditions of offer for Postgraduate Research courses must be satisfied by the date as cited in the offer letter, otherwise the offer of a place will no longer stand.
+In relation to Postgraduate Research courses, there are generally 3 intakes per year in September, February and May and the deadline to accept the offer and meet any relevant conditions will be communicated to each applicant.
+For the avoidance of doubt, academic conditions of offer for Postgraduate Research course must be satisfied by the date as cited in the offer letter, otherwise the offer of a place will no longer stand.
 The University has discretion to extend this deadline but where the deadline is extended the University can withdraw the offer at any time without prior notice.
-The deadline for International students is the start date of the course unless otherwise confirmed.